 - 1 teaspoon pumpkin pie spice

-- Make the Crust/Crumble - Preheat the oven to 350 degrees and line a 9" x 13" baking pan with parchment paper.
+- Make the Crumble: Preheat the oven to 350°F and line a 9" x 13" baking pan with parchment paper.
 Use a fork to combine the crumble ingredients.
 Reserve 1 cup of the crumble for the topping and set aside.

-- Press the remaining mixture evenly into the bottom of the pan and bake for 10 minutes.
+- Bake bottom crust: Press the remaining mixture evenly into the bottom of the pan and bake for 10 minutes.
 Remove and let cool while you mix the pumpkin pie filling, but make sure to leave the oven on 350 degrees.

-- Let cool completely and then chill for a couple of hours in the refrigerator to help them set up before slicing into squares.
+- Cool and Chill: Let cool completely and then chill for a couple of hours in the refrigerator to help them set up before slicing into squares.